lupingsu236/GDipSA-.NET-Core-Project/README.md

 My main contributions include:
 1. Management of Purchase History and Activation Codes (including design of data models, controller, HTML/CSS/JavaScript)
 2. JavaScript for search bar and login
-3. Enhancement to overall layout and appearance
+3. Enhancement to overall layout and views of various pages
 4. Overall integration, testing and debugging